AI Automation Β· Workflow

 Enrichment is returning low match rates on triggered contacts

-The signal source is providing LinkedIn profile URLs or names rather than company domains, and your enrichment step is not configured to resolve from that input format.
-Switch to a Clay waterfall enrichment column that accepts LinkedIn URL as input type, or use PhantomBuster's URL finder credits to resolve the email before passing the record to Clay.
+Signal source is sending LinkedIn URLs or names, not domains.
+Switch to Clay waterfall with LinkedIn URL input, or use PhantomBuster URL finder credits to resolve email before Clay.

 Stack Guide